1x-eng/PROTON/readme.md

  ![PROTON_swagger_yaml](https://github.com/PruthviKumarBK/PROTON-Screengrabs/blob/master/PROTON_swagger_yaml.png)

 # PROTON Remote Deployment Instructions - (Considering base machine of Ubuntu-18.04LTS)
+- If you had a DNS handy and wanted PROTON initialized and ready on your remote server, you just need this: ` ./deployer.sh -d <your_dns>`
+    - This will prep infrastructure, web-server, reverse proxy and makes the platform containerised proton ready.
+- If you wanted to run the platform for the first time and wanted to spin up the platform with defaults; then use: `./deployer.sh -a yes`
+    - Here, you are telling PROTON to run in automated or express mode.
+So, there will be no prompts for any user inputs.
+But, PROTON will spin up the platform with defaults.
+- If you were using PROTON's backup services and wanted to restore your MIC stack from one remote server to another, use this: `./deployer.sh -r yes`
+    - You will be asked for your backup server keys (PROTON comes with support for Dropbox to backup).
+Follow the prompts and end of it, you should have PROTON stack up and running in your new server with contents restored from backup location!

+- ** If you preferred to take things into your own hands for deployment, we recommend the following: **

 - [Step - 1] Install Docker and Docker-Compose
 ```bash
     sudo apt-get update